rednafi/rednafi.com/content/misc/dynamic_menu_with_select_in_bash.md

 can be customized to perform specific actions or tasks.

 The script then prompts the user to enter their choice using the `select` statement.
 The user's selection is stored in the variable `option`.
-The script uses a case statement to match the selected option and execute the corresponding function.
+Then it uses a case statement to match the selected option and execute the corresponding function.
 For example, if the user chooses `Option 1` by typing `1` into the console, the script calls the `option1` function and displays a message confirming the selection.
 The same applies to `Option 2` and `Option 3`.
 If the user selects `Quit` by typing `4`, the script breaks out of the loop and terminates.
-If the user enters an invalid option, the script displays an error message indicating that the option is not recognized and prompts the user to try again.
+Moreover, if the user enters an invalid option, the script displays an error message indicating that the option is not recognized and prompts the user to try again.

 Here's a little more useful script to run some common Docker commands based on the user's selection.
-The script assumes that Docker engine is installed on the target system:
+The script assumes that Docker engine is installed on the targeted
+system:

 ```bash
 #!/usr/bin/env bash